go-gorm/gorm.io/pages/docs/belongs_to.md

 ```

 {% note warn %}
-**NOTE** GORM usually guess the relationship as `has one` if override foreign key name already exists in owner's type, we need to specify `references` in the `belongs to` relationship..
+**NOTE** GORM usually guess the relationship as `has one` if override foreign key name already exists in owner's type, we need to specify `references` in the `belongs to` relationship.
 {% endnote %}

 ```go